This website is produced by the Tenants’ Union of NSW in collaboration with the network of Tenants Advice and Advocacy Services

 How long have you been an Aboriginal Tenant Advocate?

-I've been a Tenant Advocate at the Greater Sydney Aboriginal Tenants' Service (GSATS) for three months, but prior to that I was an Aboriginal outreach worker at South West Sydney Primary Health Network’s (PHN) Close the Gap programme for nearly two years which was also tenancy work, and I already had a connection with GSATS in that role.
+I've been a Tenant Advocate at the Greater Sydney Aboriginal Tenants' Service (GSATS) for three months.
+I’ve returned after previously working in this role for 2 years.
+I have also been an Aboriginal outreach worker at South West Sydney Primary Health Network’s (PHN) Close the Gap programme for nearly two years which was also tenancy work, and I already had a connection with GSATS in that role.
+More recently, I worked in Aboriginal Legal Service Care and Protection and Family Law as a field officer.

 How has your previous experience helped you with this new role?